45 is the new 50! When it comes to colonoscopies, there’s recently been a significant change that you’ll want to make yourself aware of immediately.

-This procedure can provide an accurate diagnosis without having to resort to an operation.
+This procedure can provide an accurate diagnosis without resorting to an operation.
 This is why a colonoscopy is the best choice for maintaining colon health.

 How Do I Prepare for a Colonoscopy?

-Before the procedure, you’ll need to do a bowel prep, which removes all traces of feces from your colon.
-A bowel prep typically requires medication changes or adjustments.
+To prepare for a colonoscopy, you’ll need to do a bowel prep before the procedure, which removes all traces of feces from your colon.
+A bowel prep typically includes medication changes or adjustments.
 Your doctor may adjust your medications up to seven days before your colonoscopy.
 Topping the list are blood thinners, including:

 - NSAIDs (non-steroidal anti-inflammatory drugs) such as Aleve or Advil.